38 Dogs Were Removed From The Home Of The Coachella Woman Arrested For Throwing Puppies Into A Dumpster

 All 38 dogs found at her residence appeared to be in "somewhat healthy condition," the organization noted in a press release, and have been taken to Coachella Valley Animal Campus.

-Animal Services suspects the mother of the seven puppies who were dumped may be among the 38 impounded dogs.
-"Animal Services will determine whether a reunion can be coordinated," they said.
+The animal services agency suspects the mother of the seven puppies who were dumped may be among the 38 impounded dogs.
+"Animal Services will determine whether a reunion can be coordinated," the press release said.

 Unfortunately, the dogs are not available for adoption at this time since they are considered "confiscated animals."